nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 <hr/>

 * In this post we will understand how run external commands or call other languages in python using the `subprocess` module
-* `subprocess` module generally comes included with python installation
+* `subprocess` module generally comes included with python installation.
+So no need to install the modseparately.

 ## Use Cases
 * Running OS commands from python (like "ping google.com", "ipconfig" etc)
-* Communicate with external processes like
+* Communicate with other languages over command line from python
+*